Kwe people: Arts

 The Bakweri still practice arts and crafts handed down for generations.
 The Bakweri are known to be skilled weavers of hats and shirts, for example.
 They also construct armoires, chairs, and tables.

 The greatest venue for Bakweri music and dance are the two major festivals that take place each year in December.
 The Ngondo is a traditional festival of the Duala, although today all of Cameroon's coastal Sawa peoples are invited to participate.
 It originated as a means of training Duala children the skills of warfare.
 Now, however, the main focus is on communicating with the ancestors and asking them for guidance and protection for the future.
-The festivities also include armed combat, beauty pageants, pirogue races, and traditional wrestling.
+The festivities also include armed combat, beauty pageants, canoe races, and traditional wrestling.

 The Mpo'o brings together the Bakoko, Bakweri, and Limba at Edéa.
 The festival commemorates the ancestors and allows the participants to consider the problems facing the groups and humanity as a whole.

 Institutions

 Assemblies, secret societies, and other groups play an important role in keeping the Bakweri unified, helping them set goals, and giving them a venue to find solutions to common problems.
-Secret societies include the Leingu, Maalé (Elephant dance), Mbwaya, and Nganya.
+Secret societies include the Liengu, Maalé (Elephant dance), Mbwaya, and Nganya.